28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Take a spin on the Seattle Great Wheel

-While visiting Waterfront Park, save time for a spin on the Seattle Great Wheel.
-Perched on Pier 57, the 175-foot-tall Ferris wheel is one of the city’s coolest things to see, offering spectacular views of the surrounding scenery.
+While visiting Waterfront Park, I’d recommend saving time for a quick spin on the Seattle Great Wheel.
+Perched on Pier 57, the 175-foot-tall Ferris wheel is one of the city’s coolest things to see, with its spectacular views of the surrounding scenery.

 Waterfront Park Pier 57

 If you’re in search of an adrenaline rush, take a ride in one of the wheel’s gondolas with a glass floor.
-On the Seattle Great Wheel, you’ll marvel at unbeatable views over the city.
+From the Seattle Great Wheel, I loved marveling at unbeatable views over the city.

 Hit the waters of Lake Union